inside top of book cover

 Grasses as Invasive Plants — Many species of grasses can be described as invasive.
 Because the term "invasive" lacks a practical definition, highly problematical species are labeled herein as "noxious weeds".
 Noxious weeds are defined by Hawai‘i state law as “any plant species which is, or which may likely to become, injurious, harmful, or deleterious to the agricultural, horticultural, aquacultural, or livestock industry of the state and to forest and recreational areas and conservation districts of the state, as determined and designated by the Department [of Agriculture] from time to time.”
 Unfortunately, it is not clear that the list has been updated in this century.
 The list provided on the HDA website is dated June 18, 1992 and contains 10 grasses and 1 sedge.
 However, the list states that all islands are "Free or Relatively Free" for at least 6 of these species, in place of providing a sensible presentation stating which islands might be experiencing a problem.
 One has to conclude that the list is one of species that might be a problem, if and where they should appear in the Hawaiian Islands.
 A slightly more professional list, albeit identical in content, is provided by the federal government (at a USDA website).
 The USDA has its own "Federal Noxious Weeds" list designating 112 plant species.
 For grasses, this list is quite different from the state list, as one might expect.
 Although Guam has extensive problems with respect to invasive species, no noxious weeds list exists.
 For now, "noxious weeds" appearing on either the federal or state of Hawai‘i lists have been so indicated in the keys.

 Wetland Status— The U.S. Army Corps of Engineers maintains a list (National Wetland Plant List) relating the indicator status (liklihood) that a plant species will occur in a wetland.
-Wetland status codes are provided for each species of grass in the key (not yet fully implemented).
+Wetland status codes are provided for each species of grass in the key based on the latest publication (USACE, 2023).
+Wetland status appears in brackets following the plant status code; if missing, USACE (2023) has not assigned a code and the species is likely to be UPL.
 The codes are explained here: USACE Wetland Status Codes.
-For Hawai‘i the list is rewasonably complete.
-This is not presently the case for Guam plants.
+For Hawai‘i, the published list is reasonably complete.
+This is not presently the case for Guam plants (included under the Pacific Islands Subregion) and users may apply the status given for Hawai‘i in the absence of any other source.

 Lawn Grasses